kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

-For long time I've been obsessed with idea to leverage F# "Type providers" feature for generating  INotifyPropertyChanged implementation for model.
+For long time I've been obsessed with idea to use F# "Type providers" feature to generate  INotifyPropertyChanged implementation for model.